ZPP-MURMURAS/ZPP_Murmuras/docs/terminology_doc.md

 ___
 ## Formats
 ### Coupon formats
-We have two coupon formats representing the data associated with a signle coupon.
+We have two coupon formats representing the data associated with a single coupon.
 We have two levels of complexity for coupons: simple and normal/extended.

 ```python
 @dataclass()